zassoulich/telco-churn/README.md

 # 📊 Telco Customer Churn Prediction

+A machine learning analysis to predict telecom customer churn and identify key drivers of customer retention.

 **Goal:** Predict which telecom customers are most likely to leave using demographic and contract-related data.